-Matters relating to conflicts of interest are set out in the Trustee Directors' terms of appointment.
+The review of the policy in accordance with the Annual Planner was scheduled for after the change in Trustee in November 2021 and so the review has been based on the new Trustee's policy.

-The Trustee has a Conflicts of Interest policy which is reviewed annually in accordance with the Annual Planner.
+Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 16.1 The Trustee has a Conflicts of Interest policy which is reviewed annually in accordance with the Annual Planner.

-Conflicts of interest are a standing agenda item at each Board and Sub Committee meeting.

-The Trustee maintains a Conflicts of Interest Register which is updated after any new conflicts of interest are declared.

 We obtained and inspected the Conflicts of Interest Policy to confirm in place and to confirm that is addresses both Trustee and adviser related conflicts of interest.
 We obtained and inspected meeting minutes to confirm that the Conflicts of Interest policy has been reviewed by the Trustee in accordance with the Annual Planner.
+No exceptions noted No exceptions noted 16.2 Conflicts of interest are a standing agenda item at each Board and Sub Committee meeting.
 We obtained and inspected meeting minutes to confirm that conflicts of interest are a standing agenda item at Trustee meetings.
+No exceptions noted 16.3 The Trustee maintains a Conflicts of Interest Register which is updated after any new conflicts of interest are declared.
 We obtained and inspected the Conflicts Register to confirm in place and through enquiry confirmed that the Conflicts Register has been updated after a new conflict of interest has been declared.
+No exceptions noted

-17. Documented due diligence is undertaken by the Trustee Board prior to the appointment of all service providers, including fitness and propriety.
+Control Objective 17: Documented due diligence is undertaken by the Trustee Board prior to the appointment of all service providers, including fitness and propriety.
 Selection criteria is maintained by the Trustee Board to support service provider selection and decision making.